hi-zhenyu/MvSCN/README.md

 Simple implementation of our paper MvSCN.
 The details can be found in the IJCAI2019 paper [here](https://www.ijcai.org/proceedings/2019/356).

-Note: this work was foked from user `hi-zhenyu/MvSCN`, and tested for academic purposes by

-CHAALAL Mohamed

-TALANTIKITE Salma

-KESRAOUI Elias

 ### requirements
 - tensorflow==1.14.0
 - keras==2.0.8